alan-turing-institute/TCPDBench/README.md

 ### Running the experiments with Docker

-If you like to use [Docker](https://www.docker.com/) to manage the dependencies, you can do so easily with the provided Dockerfile.
+If you like to use [Docker](https://www.docker.com/) to manage the environment and dependencies, you can do so easily with the provided Dockerfile.
 You can build the Docker image using:

 ```
 $ docker build -t alan-turing-institute/tcpdbench github.com/alan-turing-institute/TCPDBench